IU-PR/Capstone_project/content/docs/Groups/StockVision.md

 We are doing a project called Stock Vision.
 The aim of this project is to develop an ML tool for traders that provides additional analysis and predictions for stock market / currency pair movements.

-{{< hint danger >}}

-**Feedback**
-Your project description is concise and well-written.
-To enhance it further, we recommend incorporating additional details that provide an overview of your project.
-Consider including elements such as a project logo, a link to your project's webpage, or any other relevant visual materials that can help showcase your work effectively.
-As we plan to promote your work, it's crucial to ensure that this file serves as a compelling introduction that captures the attention of potential reader.
-{{< /hint >}}

 ---

 # **Week #1**